Keisler's order is not simple (and simple theories may not be either): The chain condition

-\emph{Alternately}, in this step we could say that if $f_{\alpha, \gamma}$ is a possibility pattern for a theory $T = T_{f_{\alpha, \gamma}}$ such that one of the following occurs: \begin{itemize} \item $\theta_{f_{\alpha, \gamma}} < \kappa$, \item $T_{f_{\alpha, \gamma}}$ is $T_\xm$ for $\xm \in \mcm$, and the possibility pattern in question comes from a positive $R$-type, \item $T_{f_{\alpha, \gamma}}$ is $\trg$ and the possibility pattern comes from a type in positive and negative instances of $R$. \end{itemize} then we solve it using \ref{10.12A}, \ref{9.28a}, or \ref{claimtrg}, otherwise we do nothing.
+\emph{is \emph{large}, so if $|u| \geq {m_n}/{(m^\circ_n)^{n^{i+j}}}$ for some $i+j<n$, then $u$ is, by monotonicity, still large.
+In the statement of \ref{d1:cca}, we use $\uu_2$ and $\uu_1$ for easy quotation later on, but of course without loss of generality $($after renumbering$)$ $\uu_2 = \kappa$.
+In this notation, given any sequence of $\kappa$ nonzero elements, after possibly moving to a subsequence $\uu$ of the same size, we can find a ``shrinking factor'' $j$ so that $($after possibly excluding a small set of $n$'s$)$ whenever we have a \emph{really} large $u$, i.e. $|u| \geq m_n / (m^\circ_n)^{n^i}$ for some $i$ such that $i+j$ is still $<n$, then we can shrink it a little bit $($in the denominator the exponent $n^i$ becomes $n^{i+j} )$ \item $T_{f_{\alpha, \gamma}}$ is $\trg$ and the possibility pattern comes from a type in positive and negative instances of $R$. \end{itemize} then we solve it using \ref{10.12A}, \ref{9.28a}, or \ref{claimtrg}, otherwise we do nothing.
 Note that \ref{10.12A}, \ref{9.28a}, \ref{claimtrg} show that at the very least, these three kinds of types will be handled if we take the first alternative. \end{enumerate} Having built our Boolean algebra and ultrafilter, we choose the data of separation of variables $\de_0, \jj$ to go with this $\ba_\mfa$ and $\de_\mfa$ in the sense of \ref{d:built}, which gives us the regular ultrafilter desired, recalling Theorem \ref{t:separation}.
 Note that by our analysis of ultrapower types in \ref{concl123}, these $R$-types suffice for saturation for $T_\xm$, and by \ref{9.14aa} the fact that our Boolean algebra $\ba_\mfa$ has the $\kim$-c.c. suffices for non-saturation of $T_\xn$ for $\xn \in \mcn$. \end{proof}